-- 1. Students who do not submit the assignments by the deadline, with approval, will receive an extension of 3 days unless approved by the student experience office based on the supporting documentation submitted. - 2.
-Students who do not write midterm, with approval, will have marks moved to final and will write a cumulative final of 70%. - 3.
-If a student misses a lecture for any reason, it is student's responsibility to obtain class lecture notes and other relevant material from other classmates. - 4.
-Marks for all pre-final exam evaluation activities will be posted on Avenue. - 5.
+- 1. Students who do not write the midterm, with approval, will have marks moved to the final and will write a cumulative final of 70%. - 2.
+If a student misses a lecture for any reason, it is the student's responsibility to obtain class lecture notes and other relevant material from other classmates. - 3.
+Marks for all pre-final exam evaluation activities will be posted on Avenue. - 4.
 Your letter grade in this course will come through official channels.
-Hence, marks for the final exam will not be posted on Avenue. - 6.
-You are encouraged to contact course instructor or course TA for any questions on the course material and outlines, evaluation scheme, and the Exams.
+Hence, marks for the final exam will not be posted on Avenue. - 5.
+You are encouraged to contact the course instructor or course TA for any questions on the course material and outlines, evaluation scheme, and Exams.